MarkWarneke/markwarneke.github.io/_posts/2020-04-02-Clone-AzureAd-Service-Principal.md

 ## Create a Clone Service Principal

 In order to get started we can [create an Azure service principal with the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?view=azure-cli-latest).
-It can either be a tenant level account (non RBAC, no Azure subscription assigned) or a `create-for-rbac` service principal.
+It can either be a **tenant level account** (non RBAC, no Azure subscription assigned) or a `create-for-rbac` service principal.
 The steps to create an application registration and create a service principal object can be found below:

 > Notice, when creating the service principal, a password will be generated!
 Make sure to store this password in a secure way.
-The password cannot be retrieved afterwards.
-The only option to use the service principal is to create a new secret.
+The password cannot be retrieved afterwards again.
-> Also (!), consider that the password will be in the output!
-Make sure when running in automation to deal with this secret output accordingly.
+> Also (!), consider that **the password will be in the output**!
+Make sure when running the creation in automation to deal with the secret accordingly.

 ```bash
 # Select a name